nathanhleung/bukkit-web-wrapper/README.md

 On a first run, run `yarn setup` to create the database tables.

 To run the server as a daemon (in the background), run `yarn pm2`.
-To stop the server, run `pm2 stop all`.
+To stop the server, run `pm2 stop npm`.

 ### Environment Variables
 `.env.example` contains an example environment file.
 To set environment variables, copy `.env.example` to `.env` and fill in desired environment variables.